hydpy-dev/hydpy/hydpy/docs/rst/install.rst

 Selecting a Python distribution
 --------------------------------

-Using :ref:`HydPy` requires installing `Python 3.6 or 3.7`_ first.
+Using *HydPy* requires installing `Python 3.6 or 3.7`_ first.
 If you are new to Python, we recommend installing a convenient Python distribution like `Anaconda`_, already containing many scientific and mathematical tools as well as the integrated development environment `Spyder`_.
 A more lightweight alternative would be to install `Miniconda`_ and use it to install only the required libraries afterwards.
-For example, if you want to enable :ref:`HydPy` to read and write NetCDF files, you need to install the `netcdf4`_ library::
+For example, if you want to enable *HydPy* to read and write NetCDF files, you need to install the `netcdf4`_ library::

    conda install netcdf4